 - YouTube – An endless supply of original content, music, and movies that you can rent or watch for free.
 YouTube is also a great place to learn almost anything.

 - Credit Karma – Check and monitor your credit score for free.
 You can see the accounts that are on your credit report and how much you owe.
-See changes in your report.
+See changes in your score.
 One great thing is with Credit Karma you can check your credit score as often as you like without it having a negative impact.

 Fun and Games

 - Can You RUN it – Tell it a game you want to play and this site will let you know if it will run on your computer.
 I have found that it works with the majority of games that I tried.